 This entire sentence doesn’t give any additional value to your content.
 You don’t demonstrate any skills.
 The entire sentence is vague.
 Therefore, you should not use sentences like this.
-It is not a problem if you have 1-2-3 sentences like this, but if every second is like this one, then you may have the best CV ever, but sorry, you won’t pass.
+It is not a problem if you have 1-2-3 sentences like this during your entire interview, but if every second sentence is like this one, then you may have the best CV ever, but sorry, you won’t pass.

 Another reason that appeals to me is that XYZ cares for people and will recognise my value and individual contribution, supporting me to perform to my highest standard.